rdavies2980/rdavies2980.github.io/_pages/physnote.md

             <div class="archive__item-excerpt">
-              <p> This alternative formulation of quantum physics is a powerful way to formulate problems, especially non-pertubative ones.
+              <p> This alternative formulation of quantum physics is a powerful way to formulate problems.
 Attributed to Feynman, it provides some understanding of how quantum behaviour occurs in language removed from linear algebra.</p>
-              <p> This is mean to be a more gentle introduction at a latter year undergraduate but comfort with operators is crucial.
-The introduction of field integrals in the second half of the notes is more an aside an again more of an introduction to the idea.</p>
+              <p> This is meant to be a more complete set of notes on all of path integrals but is more of an introduction at the moment.
+The intro is intended to be readable to all.
+The path integrals is accessible to latter year undergraduates but the field integrals are harder and at a postgrad level.  </p>
               <p style="text-align: center"><a class="btn btn--Path btn--large" style="text-align: center" href="/PathInt/">Read More</a></p>

               </div>